somphene/somphene.github.io/teaching/calculus/index.md

 Calculus

-Please refer to the live document for the course MA 105 Calculus, IIT Bombay
+Please refer to the live [document] (https://docs.google.com/document/d/10l6oqrUJ1mfamFQIl7sz8On1pi-cwkyVZKzeHKpMflk/edit) which I maintain for the course MA 105 Calculus, IIT Bombay